cthing/meazure/support/qa/TestPlan.md

 1. Using the ***Registry Editor***, delete the ***HKCU/SOFTWARE/C Thing Software*** key, if it exists
 1. Install Meazure accepting all default settings
 1. After installation is complete, verify the following:
-   a.
-Meazure entry appears on Programs menu
+   1. Meazure entry appears on Programs menu
-   a.
-Verify a desktop icon appears
+   1. Verify a desktop icon appears
-   a.
-In the program folder, verify that the Profiles subfolder exists and is populated with sample profiles
+   1. In the program folder, verify that the Profiles subfolder exists and is populated with sample profiles
-   a.
-Verify that .mea profile files are displayed with the Meazure program icon
+   1. Verify that .mea profile files are displayed with the Meazure program icon
-   a.
-Start Meazure and verify that the help menu is enabled and help can be displayed
+   1. Start Meazure and verify that the help menu is enabled and help can be displayed
 1. Exit Meazure
 1. Start Meazure
 1. Minimize the program